mascomen4/parallel_programming_open_source/README.md

 # PFUR Open Source Fortran Parallel Programming Course

 Hi!
-This a collaborative repository for solving Parallel Programming problems.
+This a collaborative repository for solving Parallel Programming exercises.

+IMPORTANT: *lab01* directory is out of date.
+Please, use *lab01_new* for the first lab

+Note: First line of each file consists of something like `!
+Created by ivan on 10.09.2021.`.
+Please, do remember to remove that line if you want to test the project on your own.

+Note: Please, refer to branch `develop` for the most recent updates

 **Before you start, if you have an installed virtual machine, I would really recommend to run linux ubuntu in the virtual machine and use gfortran from there.**